 First, the high-power laser facility should be able to investigate the basic quantum processes of SFQED, described in \cref{sec:ComptonBreitWheeler}, by colliding electron beams and high-intensity laser pulses.
 This could be realized with two laser beamlines, where one is for particle acceleration \cite{bulanov.nima.2011,roadmap.doe.2016,alegro.arxiv.2019,alegro.arxiv.2020}, or by colocating a PW-class laser and an existing conventional lepton accelerator~\cite{meuren.arxiv.2020}.
 In both cases the laser should be capable of being focused to a spot size comparable to a single wavelength.
-The parameters required for $\chi \sim 1$ are within reach of existing laser facilities, as 8-GeV electron beams from LWFA have been demonstrated~\cite{gonsalves.prl.2019}, as has an intensity of $2 \times 10^{22}~\Wcmsqd$ from 0.3 - 0.5 PW of laser power~\cite{danson.hplse.2019}.
+The parameters required for $\chi \sim 1$ are within reach of existing laser facilities, as 8-GeV electron beams from LWFA have been demonstrated~\cite{gonsalves.prl.2019}, as has an intensity of $10^{23}~\Wcmsqd$ from a PW of laser power~\cite{yoon.optica.2021}.
 A 10-GeV LWFA module paired with a tightly focused PW-class laser, or a GeV-class electron beam paired with a multi-PW laser can satisfy the energy-power requirements, {which places the required total laser power into the 1-10 PW range.} We note that this setup is similar to that of E144 experiment at SLAC~\cite{bula.prl.1996} and two recent ones at GEMINI~\cite{cole.prx.2018, poder.prx.2018}.
 However, it is of critical importance to study SFQED effects in such configuration at higher precision and energy.
 As such, it is important that the facility deliver stable, high-repetition-rate collisions, with the ability to tune the electron energy and laser intensity across a few orders of magnitude.
 This would permits exploration of the classical-to-quantum, perturbative-to-nonperturbative transitions, as well as tests of the approximations underlying analytical and numerical predictions of SFQED (see \cref{sec:OpenQuestions}). {There are a number of existing, being built, and planned laser facilities, which satisfy the above mentioned requirements of 1-10 PW power (see \cref{fig:LaserHR}): L4 at ELI Beamlines in Czech Republic, HPLS at ELI NP in Romania, Apollon (F1) at LULI in France, PEARL-X at IAP in Russia, SULF at SIOM in China, J-EPOCH at ILE or QST in Japan, EP-OPLA at LLE in USA, CoReLS at IBS in South Korea, ZEUS at CUOS in USA, and ATLAS-3000 at CALA in Germany.}